adambard/learnxinyminutes-docs/python3.html.markdown

 li[4]  # Raises an IndexError

 # You can look at ranges with slice syntax.
+# The start index is included, the end index is not
 # (It's a closed/open range for you mathy types.)
 li[1:3]   # => [2, 4]
 # Omit the end